Caspiom/POOA-PROJECT01/README.md

 4. **Delete content**: Removes an article from the list.
 5. **Log out**: Ends the user's session.

-# Methods of the DbFunctions class
+# Methods of the DbFunctions Class

 ## connect_to_db(String dbname, String user, String pass)
 Connects to the PostgreSQL database.